blockbyte7/blackjack-fhevm/README.md

 npm run dev
 ```

-The app runs on Vite.
-Visit the output URL (default: `http://localhost:8080`) to explore the table and subscribe page.
+The app runs on Vite (`http://localhost:8080` by default).
+Ensure you have the required environment variables for the blackjack contract and FHE relayer before connecting a wallet.

-## Available Scripts
+### Available Scripts

 - `npm run dev` – start the Vite development server.
 - `npm run build` – generate an optimized production build in `dist/`.
 - `npm run preview` – preview the production build locally.

-## Project Structure

-- `src/components/blackjack/` – table UI, dealer/player spots, card visuals, chip animations.
-- `src/components/subscribe/` – reusable pieces for the subscribe splash (e.g., the encryption orb).
-- `src/pages/` – route-level components (`Index` for the game, `Subscribe` for the launch splash).
-- `src/hooks/` – blackjack game state logic and helper hooks.
-- `src/assets/` – card, chip, and background artwork.
+- `npm run lint` – run ESLint to verify code quality.

 ## Tech Stack

 - React + TypeScript
 - Vite
 - Tailwind CSS & shadcn-ui
+- Wagmi + viem for wallet and contract interactions
-- TanStack Query for async state where needed
+- TanStack Query for asynchronous state

-## Subscribe Route

-A `/subscribe` route offers a lightweight "launching soon" page with:

-- Fixed marquee banner linking to our X (Twitter) handle.
-- Animated encryption orb centerpiece inspired by secure gameplay.
-- Responsive layout tuned for mobile and desktop.

-## Blackjack Table Highlights

-- Animated chip stacks for bets, pot accumulation, and payouts.
-- Fireworks and celebration overlay on round win.
-- Responsive grid handling up to four players.
-- Detailed card rendering with custom back designs.
+- Zama FHE relayer SDK for encrypted card handling

 ## Deployment

-Use your preferred hosting for Vite/React builds (e.g., Netlify, Vercel, Cloudflare Pages).
-Build with `npm run build`, then deploy the `dist/` directory.
+Build the project with `npm run build` and deploy the generated `dist/` directory to your preferred static host (Vercel, Netlify, Cloudflare Pages, etc.).

 ## Contributing

 1. Fork or clone the repository.
 2. Create a feature branch.
-3. Run `npm run lint` (if configured) and `npm run build` before opening a PR.
+3. Run `npm run lint` and `npm run build` before opening a PR.
-4. Submit a pull request describing your changes.
+4. Submit a pull request outlining your changes.

 ## License

 This project is provided as-is for internal blackjack showcase work.
-Adapt as needed for your own tables and crypto-enabled experiences.
+Adapt it for your own encrypted gaming experiments.